-The student and/or parent/guardian or other individual will be provided a copy of the Board's policy and regulation and made aware of the student's rights under this policy and regulation.
-In the event the Director of Pupil Services, Deborah Mailloux-Petersen, receives a complaint alleging discrimination or harassment of a student based on sex, sexual orientation, pregnancy, or gender identity or expression, the Director of Pupil Services, Deborah Mailloux-Petersen, shall follow the procedures identified in Board Policy 5145.5, Policy Regarding Title IX of the Educational Amendments of 1972-Prohibition of Sex Discrimination and Sexual, Including Sex-Based Harassment (Students).
-In the event the Director of Pupil Services, Deborah Mailloux-Petersen, receives a complaint alleging discrimination or harassment of a student based on disability, the Director of Pupil Services, Deborah Mailloux-Petersen, shall follow the procedures identified in Board Policy 5145.4, Section 504/ADA (Students).
+The individual who is alleged to have experienced Protected Class discrimination/harassment (the "complainant") and any individual accused of Protected Class discrimination/harassment (the "respondent") (if applicable) will be provided a copy of the Board's policy and regulation and made aware of the individual's rights under this policy and regulation.
+In the event the Superintendent or designee receives a complaint alleging discrimination or harassment based on sex, sexual orientation, pregnancy, or gender identity or expression, the Superintendent or designee shall follow the procedures identified in Board Policy 4118.112/4218.112, Prohibition of Sex Discrimination, Including Sex-Based Harassment (Personnel).
+In the event the Superintendent or designee receives a complaint alleging discrimination or harassment based on disability, the Superintendent or designee shall follow the procedures identified in Board Policy 4118.14/4218.14, Policy Regarding Employees and Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990 (Personnel).